stryker-mutator/stryker-js/packages/stryker-html-reporter/README.md

 ### Use the reporter

-In order to use the reporter, you must add `'html'` as single reporter or add it to the list.
-For example: `reporter: 'html'` or `reporter: ['html', 'progress']`.
+In order to use the reporter, you must add `'html'` to the reporters.
+For example: `reporters: ['html', 'progress']`.

 ### Options